CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 Sometimes even the built-in software update mechanisms of the respective operating system or application software do not perform checksum comparisons.
 If possible, however, a checksum check should be performed on each software package.

-Furthermore, not all checksum comparisons can be performed without the involvement of the users, since the checksums, signatures or certificates required for this purpose are not provided by the manufacturers in a uniform manner.
+Furthermore, not all checksum comparisons can be performed without the involvement of the user, since the checksums, signatures or certificates required for this purpose are not provided by the manufacturers in a uniform manner.
 This often requires manual verification on the manufacturer pages or customization of the URLs in the change software.

 If digital signatures are available for a software package, they should always be checked before installing the package.

 A fundamental problem with the use of digital signatures is the verification of the authenticity of the key used itself.
 If the public key carries no signature of a known trustworthy person or organization (such as a trust center), the signatures generated with the corresponding private key offer no real security in that the software package actually comes from the developer, manufacturer or distributor.
 Therefore, if not certified, the public keys should preferably be obtained from a different source than the software package itself, for example from another mirror server on which the package can also be downloaded, or from a public-key server.

 In order to check checksums and digital signatures, the corresponding programs must be available locally.
 Administrators should be aware of the meaning and validity of checksums and digital signatures.
 In addition, the administrators must have enough time to use the test programs in their daily work and familiarize themselves with the operation.
 Obtaining patches and email changes is not recommended for a variety of reasons.
-The origin of emails is difficult to determine without the use of additional security mechanisms and the recipient addresses in the institutions are often distribution lists, whose address is easy to guess.
+The origin of emails is difficult to establish without the use of additional security mechanisms and the recipient addresses in the institutions are often distribution lists whose address is easy to guess.
 Patches and changes can also be very extensive.
 Many companies and government agencies have limited the size of email attachments and may also prohibit the adoption of executable attachments.
 Furthermore, the large amounts of data unnecessarily burden the e-mail systems.
 Therefore, a timely availability of the software changes, which can be critical especially for security patches, can not be sufficiently ensured via e-mail.

 Furthermore, some manufacturers offer to send changes and patches to the customer directly on data carriers.
 In this case as well, the changes should be verified using checksums or digital signatures, as sender information on mailpieces and manufacturer logos on CDs and DVDs can easily be falsified.